 There are 12 sectors as opposed to hundreds of industries.
 However, many companies under the same sector in different industries have little overlap.

 Take credit card companies like Visa and MasterCard versus the banks like TD Bank or Royal Bank.
 All of the companies are in the financial sector but they have little overlap.
-The same apply to a property insurance company like Intact Financials.
+The same applies to a property insurance company like Intact Financials.

-My Own Advisor has a similar rule – Through diversification you can improve performance with less investment risk.
+My Own Advisor has a similar rule – Through diversification, you can improve performance with less investment risk.
 If you are unsure about how to obtain diversification, via individual stocks, then consider index investing.

 Homework: For each of your holdings, list the industry it is classified under.
 To be specific, when you look at data providers, it’s often referred to as the sub-industry.